Pork rind: Europe

 They are part of the traditional Czech dish bramborové knedlíky se škvarkama a kyselým zelím, or potato dumplings with cracklings and sauerkraut.
-See the picture.

 In Hungary, cracklings – tepertő – may be made from pork or goose skin.
 They are usually served with salt and bread, sometimes vegetables.
 Their consumption is at its peak during the season of pig slaughter, as it is then when pork rind is at its freshest.
 It is usually consumed as a breakfast or dinner food.
 A kind of biscuit, tepertős pogácsa, is made with crackings.